sameera-madushan/Mail-Swipe/README.md

+> ⚠️ **Archived Repository**
+> This repository has been archived and is no longer maintained.
+> Feel free to browse the code, but note that no further updates or support will be provided.

 # Mail-Swipe | Keep your real mailbox clean and secure.

 Mail Swipe is a python script that helps you to create temporary email addresses and receive emails at that address.
 It uses the API provided by [1secmail](https://www.1secmail.com/api/) to create emails addresses and fetch emails.